JamesWoolfenden/terraform-for-data/docs/lesson1.md

 aws ec2 create-tags --resources i-0529e7f9f72b02a53 --tags Key=Stack,Value=production
 ```

-You can check for configuration drift by using Terraform plan, (this is not possible with the cli) this command will show the difference between your orignal coded definition and current reality:
+You can check for configuration drift by using Terraform plan, (this is not possible with the cli) this command will show the difference between your original coded definition and current reality:

 ```cli
 $terraform plan